Multimedia Producer, Vox.com

 Politics Staff Writer - The Daily Dot

-I am a politics staff writer for The Daily Dot, where I cover the president, Congress, and the grey area in-between where those things intersect with the Internet.
-I also focus on media as a whole and “fake news” as part of my beat.
-Before covering the zany world of American politics, I was the lead breaking news reporter for NorthJersey.com, a local reporter for several outlets and the editor-in-chief of The New Paltz Oracle while attending New Paltz.
+I am a politics staff writer for The Daily Dot, where I cover technology, politics and the internet, with a focus on net neutrality and tech policy.
+Before covering politics, I was the lead breaking news reporter for NorthJersey.com, a local reporter for several outlets and the editor-in-chief of The New Paltz Oracle while attending New Paltz.

 I find myself constantly looking back at how my time at New Paltz helped prepare me for my current positions—from Adam Bosch’s timed writing exercises in Journalism I and Journalism II, Lisa Phillips’ encouragement to dig deeper and ask more questions during Feature Writing, getting a better understanding of the changing landscape in media from Robert Miraldi in Press in America and learning how to tell powerful and provocative stories using public documents with Andy Lehren as part of the Ottoway Seminar.